 - Some focused work on tender points and knots as you become used to massage, or if you already know that deeper pressure works well for you.
 (Slow often still works better.)

-Make sure you have in in-depth intake conversation with your therapist discussing how you experience fibro and your goals.
-Let your therapist know if you have sensitivity to heat or cold, skin reactions, fibro fog, insomnia, IBS, etc… Also discuss your general wellness, other health concerns, and past history with massage.
+Make sure you have an in-depth intake conversation with your therapist discussing how you experience fibro and your goals.
+Let your therapist know if you have sensitivity to cold, skin reactions, fibro fog, insomnia, IBS, etc… Also discuss your general wellness, other health concerns, and past history with massage.
 Once you get into the session, expect to give some feedback so that the therapist can adjust to what you feel.
 Finally, pay attention to how your body responds to the work in the days following the session.
 Did you flare up?
 How much?
 What type(s) of relief did you notice?
 How long did the relief last?
 Give that feedback to the therapist who will use it to tailor your next session.

 If you have received a diagnosis of fibromyalgia and have not yet tried massage as a complementary therapy, it is worth seeking out a qualified provider to try a few sessions.
 If you have tried once or twice and had a flare up, it may still be worth finding a therapist who has specific experience working successfully with people who have fibromyalgia– interest, training, and experience on the part of the therapist can make a big difference.